Weaving a Story 2: oral stage: Themes

 During Shinji's monologue, a young Rei talks to Shinji as he escapes from reality; an image of Shinji and his father standing in his way is also visible.
 Shinji then links the image of the enemy—the Angels—to his father Gendo.
-Academic Susan Joliffe Napier, noting the Angels are explicitly associated with Gendo, described the Angel themselves as father figures.
+Academic Susan Joliffe Napier, noting the Angels are explicitly associated with Gendo, described the Angels themselves as father figures.
 According to Dennis Redmond, Rei takes on the role of Shinji's internalized conscience in the process; "the arbiter of a complex set of Oedipal conflicts and psychological ambivalences".
+For writer Álvaro Arbonés, following an Oedipal logic, Shinji wants to be recognized by Gendo and kill him at the same time.
+Arbonés also noted that Misato represents another Oedipal "maternal figure".
 During the last dream sequence, there is a rewriting of Shinji's farewell to Misato at the train station before Zeruel's attack in "Introjection".
-Misato tells Shinji only he can decide his future.
+Misato tells Shinji that only he can decide his future.
 Redmond said Shinji finally grasps what Misato really said in the previous episode: "that she would always care about him, regardless of whether he was a pilot or not".
 Meanwhile, in the real world, Ritsuko talks about a failed recovery plan that happened ten years before, foreshadowing Yui's contact experiment with Eva-01 seen later in the series.
+According to Yoshihiro Tanigawa, the episode also suggests that Seele, Gendo, and Fuyutsuki's true desire is "the dissolution of the ego's boundaries".